Finding a vehicle of interest from the Investigation

 Security Center SaaS using natural language search criteria and additional intelligent search

 filters.
-The investigation information can then be reviewed and used to build a timeline of
+The investigation information can then be reviewed to build a timeline of events and to

 Use the Investigation task when you have